Martin-Stangl/openHAB-javascript-rule-libraries/README.md

 ### Enabling notifications
 To have logger.js also send push notifications, you first need to configure a working [openHAB Cloud Connector](https://www.openhab.org/addons/integrations/openhabcloud/).
-Then, when initializing the Logger you have to tell him, which message levels to send out as notifications:
+Then, when initializing the Logger, you have to tell it, which message levels to send out as notifications:
 ```
 var log = Logger("Garden lights", DEBUG);
 log.error(Error("My error message"));